 These two verses about the soul of man are some of the greatest verses in the Bible to show the importance of salvation.
 Mark 8:36-37 stresses the incomparable value of the soul, worth more than the whole world.
 If one should forfeit his soul and die, there is nothing with which he could hope to reclaim it.
 The loss would be irrevocable.

-Jesus puts the matter in financial terms.
-Paraphrasing, Jesus essentially said, ‘For what profit is it if a man shall become the richest man in the world, but lose his own soul?’
+Jesus put the matter in financial terms.
+Paraphrasing, Jesus essentially said, “For what profit is it if a man shall become the richest man in the world, but lose his own soul?”
 If it were possible for one man to own the entire world, what would be his gain in losing his soul?
-The devil had in effect offered Jesus the same ‘bargain’ in offering Him all the kingdoms of this world on the mount of temptation.
+The devil had, in effect, offered Jesus the same ‘bargain’ in offering Him all the kingdoms of this world on the mount of temptation.
 Only a foolish person would sell his soul to the devil for the gain he can give.
 Nevertheless, men do it all the time.
 Many are giving up far more to gain far less!

 No man can gain the whole world.
 But what if he could?
-All the pleasure and wealth and power and fame are nothing compared with his soul.
+All the pleasure, wealth, power, and fame are nothing compared with his soul.
 Everything fades and passes away.
-In reality, a person possesses something but only for a short time.
+In reality, a person possesses something, but only for a short time.
 A man may choose money and property instead of helping to meet the needs of the world.
 But money and property can be held only for a short time.
-A man may choose position and power instead of giving his life where it would do the most good.
-But position and power are held only for a short time.
-A woman may choose freedom and pleasure instead of home and family.
-But freedom and pleasure last only for a short time.
-A person may choose the world and comfort instead of God and His church.
-But the world and comfort do not satisfy, and they last only for a short time.
+A man may choose position and power instead of giving his life where it would do the most good, but position and power are held only for a short time.
+A woman may choose freedom and pleasure instead of home and family, but freedom and pleasure last only for a short time.
+A person may choose the world and comfort instead of God and His church, but the world and comfort do not satisfy, and they last only for a short time.

 If this post in any way, has blessed you,

 please share this website and its articles with others: